-- 29. Key deficiencies identified for this Recommendation, included: 1) the need to prevent unlicensed Money Transfer Companies (MTC) to operate in Sint Maarten, 2) a low number of inspections on existing MTCS, 3) to implement a regulatory and supervisory regime for factoring services as indicated in the MER, and 4) to implement a risk based approach system to adequately ponder AML/CTF risks and focus the onsite inspections. - 30.
+- 32. Key deficiencies identified for this Recommendation, included: 1) the need to prevent unlicensed Money Transfer Companies (MTC) to operate in Sint Maarten, 2) a low number of inspections on existing MTCS, 3) to implement a regulatory and supervisory regime for factoring services as indicated in the MER, and 4) to implement a risk based approach system to adequately ponder AML/CTF risks and focus the onsite inspections. - 33.
 For the third follow-up report, the Authorities indicated that unlicensed MTCs would be closed by the Public Prosecutors Office (PPO).
-For the fourth report, it was also updated that during 2013 the Central Bank performed 3 on-site visits to MTCs and regarding factoring services, the Central Bank conducted a thorough risk assessment of the factoring services and reached the conclusion that the business is exposed to very low risk with reference to AML/CFT.
-For the fifth follow-up report, the Authorities updated that this matter is being revised by the PPO.
-For the sixth FUR the Authorities have indicated that actually there is a case in the Court between the unlicensed MTC and the CBCS which the MTC has lost in first instance.
-The Appeals Court is reviewing the case which is expected to be handled before the end of 2015.
+For the current follow-up report, the Authorities updated that this matter is being revised by the PPO.
+For the last report, it was also updated that during 2013 the Central Bank performed 3 on-site visits to MTCs and regarding factoring services, the Central Bank conducted a thorough risk assessment of the factoring services and reached the conclusion that the business is exposed to very low risk with reference to AML/CFT.
 Notwithstanding the above, the development of a risk based approach system was being implemented in order to determine the AML/CFT focus of onsite inspections as well.
-For this follow-up report, the Authorities indicated that the draft national ordinance for supervision on MTC has been submitted to the Legal Department and that a provision has been included in order to close the MTC operating without a license issued by the CBCS.
-These deficiencies remain outstanding.
+For this follow-up report, there are no new updates to this Recommendation.
 According with the above mentioned circumstances, this Recommendation remains outstanding.

-- 31. As indicated in the previous report, the internal procedures of the MOT were reviewed and they considered to hire more personnel, in order to increase the number of investigated reports that are sent to the PPO.
-For this report, the Authorities noted that since its creation to now, the MOT have recruited 11 persons who allows the FIU to analyze transactions and produce reports with quality.
-As a consequence, the reports labeled as "unusual" are not send to the PPO for investigation.
-These recommendation has presented significate improvements. - 32.
-Specifically regarding the deficiency related to publishing information on trends and typologies, the Authorities updated that the Annual Reports of the MOT 2010-2014, were expected to start in May 2015.
-For the sixth FUR the Authorities indicated that the expected date of completion and presentation to the Minister of Justice and placement on the website is January 2016.
+34. As indicated in the previous report, the internal procedures of the MOT were reviewed and they considered to hire more personnel, in order to increase the number of investigated reports that are sent to the PPO.
+For this report, there is no new update regarding the taken actions.
+These recommendations remain outstanding.

+35. Specifically regarding the deficiency related to publishing information on trends and typologies, the Authorities updated that the Annual Reports of the MOT 2010-2014, are expected to start in May 2015.
 This recommendation remains not met.